Framework-R-D/phlex-design/doc/ch_conceptual_design/hofs/partitioned_unfolds.rst

 Next Type
 ^^^^^^^^^

-The signatures for the operators :math:`p` and :math:`\textit{gen}` have the curious type :math:`N`, which seems unrelated to the input sequence :math:`d`, whose elements are of type :math:`D`, or the output sequence :math:`c`, whose elements are of type :math:`C`.
+The signatures for the operators :math:`p` and :math:`\textit{gen}` have the curious type :math:`N`, which seems unrelated to the input family :math:`d`, whose elements are of type :math:`D`, or the output family :math:`c`, whose elements are of type :math:`C`.
 The type :math:`N` refers to the type of the *next* value on which the unfold operates.
-In the :math:`\text{iota}` example above, the type :math:`N` is the same as the input argument :math:`n`, which is an integer, and it is the same as that of the output sequence elements, which are also integers.
+In the :math:`\text{iota}` example above, the type :math:`N` is the same as the input argument :math:`n`, which is an integer, and it is the same as that of the output family elements, which are also integers.

 The unfold in :numref:`workflow`, however, demonstrates an example where :math:`N` is equal to neither :math:`D` nor :math:`C`.
 Whereas the input type :math:`D` corresponds to the :cpp:`"SimDepos"` data product in each `Spill`, the output type :math:`C` represents the :cpp:`"Waveforms"` data products produced for each `APA`.